GEAR COMPARISON

 Both reels performed significantly better than non-DC baitcasters in headwind conditions.
 The I-DC4 system's real-time spool monitoring catches the overrun that a headwind creates at the end of a cast — the moment when the lure decelerates faster than the spool does.

-Edge: Curado DC — specifically for lighter lures in wind.
+Edge: Curado DC — slight advantage on sub-1/2 oz lures in gusting wind due to 6+1 bearing balance.
 Equal on heavier presentations.

 Scenario 2: Skipping Jigs Under Dock Walkways